Erulan123/Mayors/Documentation/Wikidata/Wikidata-exploration.md

   ?position wdt:P279* wd:Q30185.  # (subclass of) mayor
 }
 ```
-Now we want to filter US mayors
+---
+## Step 2: Restrict to Us mayors only
 ```sparql
 # 2) Count humans who have held a mayoral position in the United States
 SELECT (COUNT(*) AS ?count)